 Calculate Your Net Income

 Your net income is what you have left over after all the bills are paid.
-You want this to be a positive number so you can put it toward your debt.
+You want this to be a positive number so you can put it toward your debt, savings, or other financial goals.
 Calculate your net income by subtracting your expenses from your monthly income.
 Write down the number, even if it's negative.

 Adjust Your Expenses

 Track Your Spending

 Throughout the month, track your actual spending against what you budgeted.
 If you go over budget, doing this will help you figure out where you spent more money.
 In the future, you can take greater care not to overspend in that area.
 Or you may need to adjust your budget to compensate for the additional spending.
 If you increase your budget in one area, decrease it in another area to keep your budget balanced.